abdellahaghlalou/Big-data-Platform/README.md

 the price changes of crypto assets (Bitcoin and Ethereum) and twitter sentiment of , we tried to find out if there exists any correlation between these two variables and draw out insightful conclusions from charts we visualized in the platform.

+# Use case 1 : Twitter in morocco analytics:

+and the tweets they liked.
+The profiles in question are 2M.ma, 1337, OCP Group, Agence MAP, 59
+Hespress, Le360, MEDI1TV, El Otmani Saaddine, ONCF and ministry of health morocco

+# Use case 2 : Crypto markets and Twitter sentiment:

+The structure of this data is similar to the one used in the first use case.
+This one has only timeline tweets scraped from 7 profiles of crypto analysts and experts in twitter.
+We chose profiles that are not overly biased and don’t always talk about crypto in a positive or a negative way.
+We want data to reflect the facts as much as possible so the sentiment analysis can be insightful.
+The profiles that we chose are : @WClementeIII, @nic__carter,
+@BTC_Archive, @MHiesboeck, @crypto_birb, @rektcapital and @TheCryptoLark.
+We used tweets from 25/10/2021 to 23/06/2022, an 8 months period.

+Now we chose Bitcoin and Ethereum as the digital currencies to focus on, so we made sure to choose twitter profiles that discuss these coins frequently.
+The reason we chose these two coins is because : first, they are the most dominant two coins in the crypto market which makes them constantly discussed in social media. and secondly, we can find popular crypto experts that discuss these coins easier.

+Crypto historical prices data :
+Data was retrieved from the website yahoo finance for both Bitcoin and Ethereum, for the same 8 months period from 25/10/2021 to 23/06/2022.